MercuryPay/dsiPDCXListener.CSharp/README.md

 This repository demonstrates the ability to interact with local peripherals while hosting your POS application in the cloud.
 There are two "tricks":

-* dsiPDCXListener which provides the ability to send http commands that drive peripheral devices
+* The dsiPDCXListener provides the ability to send http commands that drive peripheral devices
 * A little bit of javascript that makes the http calls to the dsiPDCXListener

+##Prerequisites

+Please contact your IntegrationTeam member for any questions about the below prerequisites.

+* dsiPDCXListener installed and running
+* IPTranLT Mobile -- this is a hardware device.
+With a few minor changes this example could also run without the IPTranLT Mobile.
+* A cash drawer, receipt printer, and peripheral device that will all attach to the IPTranLT Mobile.
+As mentioned above with a few minor changes it is possible to execute this demo with only a peripheral device attached direclty to the computer.

+##Example Site

 An example site is hosted here:  http://durangopizza.azurewebsites.net.

 This site demonstrates the use of two DataCap technologies:  the dsiPDCXListener and the IPTranLT Mobile.
 Visit the site using your favorite web browser and then click the 'Admin' link.
-Enter the IP address and port where the dsiPDCXListener is running and then enter your TranDeviceID that you will find on the IPTranLT Mobile.
+Enter the IP address and port where the dsiPDCXListener is running and then enter your TranDeviceID that you will find on the IPTranLT Mobile device.
 Finally press the 'Update' button and then purchase some pizza.
 The javascript will execute driving the pole display, peripheral device, receipt printer, and cash drawer for a full integrated payment experience.

-##Prerequisites

-* dsiPDCXListener installed and running -- you can obtain this software from your DataCap representative
-* IPTranLT Mobile -- this is a hardware device you can also obtain from your DataCap representative.
-With a few tweaks this example could also run without the IPTranLT Mobile.
-* A cash drawer, receipt printer, and peripheral device that will all attach to the IPTranLT Mobile.
-As mentioned above with a few tweaks you could run this demo with only a peripheral device attached direclty to the computer with the dsiPDCXListener.

 ##Step 1: Display a payment page